it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 Install the latest stable version of any security-related updates on all network devices.
 Latest refers to all updates which were available prior to the internal product testing of the product.

-> Ensure that you are monitoring for updates and applying them as you are able.
-This may require a plan to make updates prior to sensitive election dates.
+> Ensure that you are monitoring for updates.

 > The vendor must use the most recent security updates available at the beginning of the development cycle, or later.